HTM has momentum, but awareness still lags. Strategic advocacy could change that.

 HTM organizations have made attempts to collaborate in the past, but sustaining those efforts has proven difficult.
 As Grimes notes, “AAMI, ACCE, and HIMSS have established a collaborative community in 2008 and a healthcare technology alliance in 2017.
 But both efforts eventually lost focus, and the collaboration unfortunately petered out.”1

 Grimes suggests the HTM community may benefit from looking beyond its own borders for inspiration.
 He points to the American Institute of Medical and Biological Engineering (AIMBE) as a potential model for lasting, cross-sector collaboration.
-AIMBE unites four distinct but interconnected groups: leaders in biomedical engineering, academic institutions, professional societies, and industry stakeholders.
-By aligning education, workforce development, and advocacy across these sectors, the organization offers a possible blueprint for HTM.
+AIMBE unites leaders in biomedical engineering, academic institutions, professional societies, and industry stakeholders.

 “Theoretically, it should be easy to bring these shared interest groups together to ensure relevant education, advocacy, and work roles.
 Perhaps an arrangement like this could be used as a starting point,” Grimes says.
-That kind of integrated model could also strengthen the pipeline of future professionals by connecting HTM organizations and academia in a way that helps students discover and prepare for the field.
+It could also help students discover the field earlier by connecting HTM organizations more directly with schools and training programs.

 For HTM, a sustainable alliance could be the missing link between recognition and progress.